 Catching Up

 Salutations, wizards of yore.
-Since coming back from n00bcon, there have been quite a few happenings that have impacted or pertain to Old School MTG (in no specific order):
+Since coming back from n00bcon, there have been quite a few happenings that have impacted or pertain to Old School MTG (in no specific order):- Skype Old School became a thing people actually do

 I also won the recent "Clash of Carousers" Chicago Old School tournament, and wrote a brief tournament report/synopsis at the end of this post.